squirrels-analytics/squirrels-analytics.github.io/README.md

 ## Contributing

+Install NodeJS v20.10.0 or higher.
+Then run `npm install` on this project.

 Use `npm run start` to host the development version of the website on localhost.
 Changes to files are reflected live on the website in this development version.

 Use `npm run build` to create a build (which verifies all internal links are valid).
 Then use `npm run serve` to host the build on localhost.